-An Induction loop installation or hearing loop system can consist of installing a cable or cables under the floor or around the wall which creates a magnetic field in the required listening area.
+An Induction loop installation or hearing loop installation can consist of installing a cable or cables under the floor or around the wall which creates a magnetic field in the required listening area.
 There are numerous variations of induction loop systems available on the market whether this be a single perimeter loop around the edge of a room, an array loop system which gives you a more even and controlled field within a room or a hearing loop installed in a reception area using a under counter loop amplifier.

-Careful consideration must be made to the metal structure of a building or floor when designing an induction loop system as these type of structures can cause signal loss within the magnetic listening field.
+Careful consideration must always be made to the metal structure of a building or floor when designing an induction loop system as these type of structures can cause signal loss within the magnetic listening field.

 The audio source is derived from either microphones installed in the ceiling or a line level signal from a local mixer therefore giving the hard of hearing person the full concept of what is happening within the room.

 Induction Loop Installation

 Induction loops or hearing loops vary from venue to venue depending on how they are to be used and the aesthetics of the room, but a majority of small rooms have a perimeter loop installed as this is the most cost effective hearing system to have.